![]() |

 How to Grow Lettuce:

 Sow lettuce seeds directly into the garden after all danger of frost has past.
-While they are a cool weather crop, most varieties will succumb to even a light frost.
+While they are a cool weather crop, many varieties will succumb to even a light frost.
 Sow tiny seeds as finely as possible.
 Try using a seed sower.
 Plant in rows, spreading the seeds as thinly as possible.
 Thin seeds to spacing recommended on the seed packet for the variety you have planted.
 Loosehead varieties will tolerate a little crowding.
 Heading varieties can be started indoors 2-3 weeks prior to planting.
 We recommend using peat pellets for lettuce, to minimize transplanting shock.
 Use succession planting techniques on lettuce.
 Plant a several smaller amounts of lettuce, spaced a week or two apart.
 This will produce a steady supply of lettuce over a longer period of time.
 Fast growing lettuce produces best with the least problems.
 Apply ample amounts of fertilizer and water.
 Try liquid fertilizers.
 As a cool weather lovers, lettuce will wilt and bolt in hot summer weather.
 Spring and fall crops are best.

 Harvesting: Days to Maturity: Loose leaf lettuces go from seed to your table in 3-4 weeks.
 Loose head and heading varieties take several weeks, depending upon variety.
 Check the seed packet for specific maturity times.
 Pick lose leaf lettuces as soon as it is big enough to use.
 Pick the outer leaves first.
 The inner leaves will continue to grow.
 Harvest heading varieties when the head is fully formed and tight(or full).